chenmingyong0423/go-mongox-doc/docs/en/operator/finder.md

 ```
 The `FindOne` method is used to query a single document. `user` is a pointer object of the specified generic type, i.e., `*User`.

 The `Filter` method allows us to specify search criteria.
 It accepts parameters of type `any`, meaning any type of argument can be passed in, provided they are valid query conditions.
 In the example above, `query.Id("60e96214a21b1b0001c3d69e")` is used to specify the search condition where `_id` equals `60e96214a21b1b0001c3d69e`.
-For more on constructing query conditions, refer to the `query` package.
+For more on building query conditions, refer to the `query` package.
 ## Find multiple documents
 ```go
 users, err := userColl.Finder().Filter(query.In("_id", "60e96214a21b1b0001c3d69e", "80e96214a21b1b0001c3d70e")).Find(context.Background())